help us build a Vulture Ambulance to save poisoned vultures

-The last ten years have seen a steady increase in wildlife poisoning across the Lowveld of South Africa.
-The Greater Kruger, surrounding reserves, and the Great Limpopo Transfrontier Conservation Area (GLTCA) form a vulture-rich landscape in which these birds play a critical role.
-It is also a high-risk area for wildlife poisoning, with approximately 600 vultures from five threatened species killed in the area since January 2019.
-The most recent event in August 2022 claimed the lives of 108 threatened vultures.
+The demand for animal products to feed the illegal wildlife trade has led to thousands of vultures being poisoned across Africa, devastating populations and driving them rapidly towards extinction in the wild.
+The last ten years have seen concerning numbers of mass wildlife poisoning events across Africa.
+The Great Limpopo Transfrontier Conservation Area (GLTCA), which includes the Kruger National Park and surrounding reserves, forms a vulture-rich landscape in which these birds play a critical role.
+It is also a high-risk area for wildlife poisoning, with approximately 750 vultures from five threatened species killed in the area since January 2019.
+The most recent mass poisoning event in August 2022 claimed the lives of 108 threatened vultures.

 What is a Vulture Ambulance?